"Scruggs House and Sumac" by NPS , public domain

 maps

-Official visitor map of Cowpens National Battlefield (NB) in South Carolina.
+Official Visitor Map of Cowpens National Battlefield (NB) in South Carolina.
 Published by the National Park Service (NPS).Cowpens - Visitor Map

-Official visitor map of Cowpens National Battlefield (NB) in South Carolina.
+Official Visitor Map of Cowpens National Battlefield (NB) in South Carolina.
 Published by the National Park Service (NPS).

 Official Visitor Map of Overmountain Victory National Historic Trail (NHT) in North Carolina, South Carolina, Tennessee, Virginia.
-Published by the U.S. National Park Service (NPS).Overmountain Victory - Visitor Map
+Published by the National Park Service (NPS).Overmountain Victory - Visitor Map

 Official Visitor Map of Overmountain Victory National Historic Trail (NHT) in North Carolina, South Carolina, Tennessee, Virginia.
-Published by the U.S. National Park Service (NPS).
+Published by the National Park Service (NPS).

 Map of the U.S. National Park System.
 Published by the National Park Service (NPS).National Park System - National Park Units